ZevWepster/calendarApp/README.md

 - [x] Basic calendar functionality.
 - [x] Add Event button for triggering `event-popup`.
 - [x] Allow changing the date of an event within the `event-popup`.
+- [x] Display day-specific events when clicking on a date.
 - [ ] Add css within `event-popup` for location and date
-- [ ] Store events in a local `events.json` file.
-- [ ] Display day-specific events when clicking on a date.
 - [ ] Add the ability to repeat events (daily, weekly, monthly).
 - [ ] Automatically sort displayed events by time.
+- [ ] Add database to store events

 ## Acknowledgments